 Warranty: 5 years

-The Sun-Mar is one of the more expensive options on the market, but it’s also one of the fanciest.
-Most composting toilets have a very simple design: a bottle for liquids, a holding container for solids and whatever organic matter you choose to add, and a small fan to divert odors outside.
+Sun-Mar has several types of composting toilets.
+The Sun-Mar GTG is their urine diverting toilet and the least expensive model.
+This design is similar to most composting toilets: a bottle for liquids, a holding container for solids and whatever organic matter you choose to add, and a small fan to divert odors outside.

-The Sun-Mar takes things a step further and focuses on optimizing the composting process, so they’ve patented a special Bio-Drum with an evaporation chamber that helps speed the breakdown of solids into compost.
-An added plus is that there’s no need to empty your liquids, since the toilet evaporates them for you!
+Other composting toilets by Sun-Mar takes things a step further and focuses on optimizing the composting process.
+They’ve patented a special Bio-Drum with an evaporation chamber that helps speed the breakdown of solids into compost.
+There’s no need to empty the liquids, since the toilet evaporates them for you!